skycoin/cxo/intro/pass_through/README.md

 The Server generates data.
 The pipe knows nothing about data types.
 It conenects to the Server and subscribes to the same feed.
 Thus, the Server and the Pipe exchange this feed.
-The Client conencts to the Pipe and subscribes to the feed.
+The Client connects to the Pipe and subscribes to the feed.

 Other words, the Server generates data, and the Client receives the data